jst4rk/gw-ui/README.md

 ## Live UI Hosted with Github Pages
-You can access the Angular apllication [here](https://jst4rk.github.io/gw-ui/).
+You can access the Angular aplication [here](https://jst4rk.github.io/gw-ui/).

 ## Installation